Weidong Ferry: Passenger Operations

-New Golden Bridge II
+New Golden Bridge VII

-The New Golden Bridge II operates three weekly services between Weihai and Incheon, departing Weihai at 19:00 on Sunday, Tuesday & Thursday, arriving into Incheon at 11:00 the next day.
-The return service departs Incheon at 19:00 on Monday, Wednesday and Saturday, arriving into Weihai at 09:00 the next day.
+The New Golden Bridge VII operates three weekly services between Weihai and Incheon, departing Weihai at 19:00 on Sunday, Tuesday & Thursday, arriving into Incheon at 9:30 the next day.
+The return service departs Incheon at 18:30 on Monday, Wednesday and Saturday, arriving into Weihai at 09:00 the next day.

-The New Golden Bridge II has a gross weight of 27,000 MT.
-It has accommodation for 731 passengers over five classes and a Ro-Ro cargo capacity of 295 TEU.
+The New Golden Bridge VII has a gross weight of 27,000 MT.
+It has accommodation for 796(Maximum including crew) passengers over five classes and a Ro-Ro cargo capacity of 7,200Ton TEU.

 New Golden Bridge V

 The New Golden Bridge V operates three weekly services between Qingdao and Incheon, departing Qingdao at 17:00 on Monday, Wednesday & Friday, arriving into Incheon at 11:00 the next day.
 The return service departs Incheon at 17:00 on Tuesday, Thursday and Saturday, arriving into Qingdao at 09:00 the next day.

 The New Golden Bridge V has a gross weight of 30,000 MT.
 It has accommodation for 660 passengers over four classes and a Ro-Ro cargo capacity of 325 TEU.